vqrwp/CV/README.md

 [**My LinkedIn**](https://www.linkedin.com/in/maksimovapm-digital/)

->Results-driven Project Manager with more than three years of proven expertise in leading cross-functional teams to successfully deliver projects on time and within budget.
-Skilled in project planning, risk management, and stakeholder communication, with a focus on driving efficiency and exceeding client expectations.
-Proficient in utilizing project management tools and methodologies to streamline processes and maximize productivity.
+>I am a Project Manager with 4 years of experience in the IT industry.
+I possess a strong technical background, having studied programming in university and possessing foundational knowledge in Python, C++, and Git.
+I am proficient in utilizing project management tools (Jira, Notion) and methodologies (Agile, Scrum, Scrumban) to streamline processes and maximize productivity.

+I have successfully built teams from scratch and implemented Scrum in previously chaotic environments, bringing order to disorganized operations.
+I am accountable for my actions and decisions.

 **Phone:**